FrantzT/pi-gobo/README.md

 ToDo:

+Installation guide.

 Licensing

 Schematics Fritzing

 reciver_rev15_pc 	// for processing in PC # it works
+			// that works by installing secondary Serial Port and connecting to a PC, then the ready code can be 			     // uploaded to Pi

 Sort out addressing     // in dmx slave shield # not so important

 !
 DMX for RGB values